Building a Lightning-Fast Search Experience: Mistakes, Breakthroughs, and Performance Wins

 Further Video Optimization

 Even with our core performance issues resolved, we needed to further optimize video loading.
-Despite Mux's excellent lazy-loading capabilities, having dozens of video players ready to initialize was still causing network congestion.
+Despite Mux's lazy-loading capabilities, having dozens of video players ready to initialize was still causing network congestion.

 During a review, our CEO asked a simple but insightful question: "How does TikTok do it?
 Do they load all the videos at once?"